cpldcpu/neural-network-visualizer/README.md

 ## How to Use

 Draw a digit on the 8x8 pixel canvas and watch the neuron activations propagate through the network in real time.
 The thickness of the lines between neurons indicates the product of weight and activation.
-Blue lines indicate positive weights, and red lines indicate negative weights.
+Blue lines indicate a positive activation flow, and orange lines negative .
 A fuel gauge next to each neuron indicates the activation level.
 The predicted class is highlighted in the output layer on the right side.

 - `Clear`: Clears the canvas.
 - `Model selector`: Pick one of four models.